-]2.17.3 Signals to Be Transmitted to the Base Receiving Station existing installations for connections to an auxiliary (public) alarm system.
+]2.19.3 Signals to Be Transmitted to the Base Receiving Station

+NOTE: The following paragraph is applicable only to existing installations for connections to an auxiliary (public) alarm system.
 Edit this for the installation specific criteria.

 The following signals must be sent to the base receiving station: